Graph Structure and Feature Extrapolation for Out-of-Distribution Generalization: Introduction

-Conventional data augmentations increase the amount of data and act as regularizers to reduce over-fitting, which empirically enhance model performance in previous studies~\cite{zhang2017mixup, rong2019dropedge, you2020graph}.
+Conventional data augmentations increase the amount of data and act as regularizers to reduce over-fitting, which empirically enhances model performance in previous studies~\cite{ rong2019dropedge, you2020graph}.
 Many DA techniques~\cite{zhang2017mixup, yao2022improving, wang2021mixup}, including graph data augmentations (GDA), exclusively interpolate data samples to generate new ones.
-Since machine learning methods themselves also perform interpolation~\cite{xu2020neural}, interpolation-based DA boosts model performances by making overall progress in learning.
-Mixup~\cite{zhang2017mixup} is a typical example, showing improvements in accuracy and also OOD generalization for computer vision tasks.
-However, some practical tasks are often out-of-distribution instead of in-distribution (ID).
+Interpolation-based DA boosts model performances by making overall progress in learning~\cite{xu2020neural}, Mixup~\cite{zhang2017mixup} being a typical example.
+However, practical tasks are often out-of-distribution instead of in-distribution (ID).
 Thus, models are expected to extrapolate instead of interpolate.
 Currently, few augmentation studies focus on extrapolation, especially for graphs.
-Thus, performance gain from DA appears limited in OOD tasks.
-The distribution area where models cannot generalize to is also hardly reachable when generating augmentation samples using traditional techniques, which is the substantial obstacle for OOD generalization.
+The distribution area where models cannot generalize to is also hardly reachable when generating augmentation samples using traditional techniques, which is a substantial obstacle to OOD generalization.
+Although graphon calculation~\cite{han2022g} is a potential avenue to extrapolate, the lack of consideration in environment information and causal design renders its causal correlations easily breached.
+Thus, the performance gain from DA appears limited in OOD tasks.